Panasonic GX7 vs ZS200

-If the count of individual advantages (bullet points above) is taken as a guide, the ZS200 comes out slightly ahead of the GX7 (9 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the ZS200 emerges as the winner of the match-up (10 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic GX7 and the Panasonic ZS200 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.